Fr. Rob Galea

 Fr Rob Galea is an ordained Catholic Priest and is currently serving in Sandhurst Diocese, Victoria after moving to Australia from Malta, his home country.
-He is a singer and songwriter with an international fan base.
-Apart from a series of recordings and CD releases, Fr Rob has also written a number of songs for various campaigns and international conferences.
+A singer and songwriter with an international fan base.

 Interested Fr.
 Rob for your event?

 Fr Rob has been featured in national newspapers and magazines around Australia as well as in Channel 10’s The Project, and was a contestant in Australia’s 2015 The X Factor.
 He has recorded with several renowned artists such as pop idol Guy Sebastian, Paulini, Gary Pinto, Natasha Pinto and Amelia Farrugia, and has shared the stage with the likes of Matt Maher, Hillsong United, Darlene Zschech and more.

 After being selected to sing in the English version of the official 2016 World Youth Day song Blessed are the Merciful, and the international version of the official 2008 World Youth Day song, Receive the Power, Fr Rob entered the realm of the cast of musicians having performed in some key events before an estimated 500,000 pilgrims in Sydney.

 Whilst based in the Parish of St Kilians Bendigo Fr Rob serves as a chaplain to the Catholic College (High School) and local LaTrobe University campus.

 Fr Rob Galea has a significant evangelistic and outreach ministry, speaking and singing at schools, conferences and churches around Australia and the world.

 He and his team currently minister to over 200,000 young people each year, carrying Christ’a message of hope and relationship with Jesus to all they encounter.